-S. No. Short particulars of the property or asset(s) [including complete address and location of the property] of the Amount of CSR amount spent Details of entity/ of the reg 1 2 3 4 5 6 CSR Registration Number, if applicable Name Registered address Not Ap plicable
+S. No. property or asset(s) of the Date of creation Details of entity/ of the reg 1 2 3 4 5 6 CSR Registration Number, if applicable Name Registered address Not Ap plicable

 (All the fields should be captured as appearing in the revenue record, flat no, house no, Municipal Office/Municipal Corporation/ Gram panchayat are to be specified and also the area of the immovable property as well as boundaries)